Sri-nidhi/Airflow-Notes/README.md

 # Airflow
-This Repository contains some of the important snippets or operators I worked on.
+This Repository contains some of the important snippets or operators that are commonly used in Airflow.

+## Contributing to the Repo